creviceapp/creviceapp.github.io/appendix_2.md

 ### State0

 `Crevice.Core.FSM.State0` is the initial state.
+This class inherits `State`.

 ### StateN

 `Crevice.Core.FSM.StateN` represents states in which the depth grater than 0.
+This class inherits `State`.